AryanJoshii/animated-menu-react/package/README.md

 An off-canvas sidebar React component with a collection of effects and styles using CSS transitions.

-## Credit
+## Acknowledgement

-This package is a TypeScript-based rewrite of the [react-burget-menu](https://github.com/negomi/react-burger-menu) by [negomi](https://github.com/negomi), using modern React practises.
+This package is a TypeScript-based rewrite of the [react-burget-menu](https://github.com/negomi/react-burger-menu) package by [negomi](https://github.com/negomi), using modern React practises.
 Special thanks to [react-burget-menu](https://github.com/negomi/react-burger-menu) owner and contributors for their foundational code and detailed README.

 Original library's license can be found [here](https://github.com/negomi/react-burger-menu/blob/main/LICENSE).